panoply/syncify/readme.md

 Default:
   $ syncify       Starts interactive CLI command prompt

+Aliases:
+  $ sync          An alias of syncify (can be used instead of syncify)

 Commands:
-  $ syncify watch     <store>   Starts watch mode
+  $ syncify                   Starts interactive CLI command prompt
-  $ syncify download  <store>   Downloads a specific theme/s from store/s
-  $ syncify upload    <store>   Uploads the theme directory
+  $ syncify --flags           Passing
-  $ syncify build               Triggers a build of te entire theme
-  $ syncify themes              Prints list of themes, helpful when you need ids
-  $ syncify status              Prints list of connected stores
+  $ syncify <store> --flags   Store name or comma separated list of stores
-  $ syncify query     <store>   Queries a resource endpoint like metafields
-  $ syncify vsc                 Generates JSON schema spec for vscode users

 Flags:
-  -t, --theme   <list>   A comma separated list of themes -s, --store   <list>   A comma separated list of store -o, --output  <path>   A path value (used in download mode only) -h, --help             Prints command list and some help information -c, --clean            Executes a purge of all output files
+  -b, --build            Triggers a build, use with upload to run build before uploading -w, --watch            Starts watching for changes of files -u, --upload           Triggers a build, use with upload to run build before uploading -d, --download         Downloads themes/s from specified stores -s, --store            A comma separated list of stores -t, --theme            A comma separated list of themes -o, --output  <path>   A path value (used in download and build mode only) -h, --help,            Prints command list and some help information -c, --clean,           Removes all output files, use with --build to clean before bundling --vsc                  Generates JSON schema spec for vscode users --dev                  Run in development mode (default) --prod                 Run in production mode
 ```

 ### Example